Reactive purchasing is not a strategy.Five lessons to build a proactive program.

 Total Cost of Ownership for Direct Materials

 In direct sourcing, the quoted purchase price is rarely the whole story.
-Total Cost of Ownership (TCO) analysis captures all costs associated with a material from procurement through use — and often reveals that the lowest-price supplier is not the lowest-cost option.
+TCO analysis captures all costs from procurement through use, and often reveals the lowest-price supplier is not the lowest-cost option.

 TCO components for direct materials: